It depends a bit on what you shot on – but these are some of our most common options:

 If you need assistance with exporting a baked file from your edit software, see How to Prepare Your Media For a Peachy Grade.pdf.

 To send your media to us via a downloadable link – you can use a transfer service such as WeTransfer, Dropbox, Google Drive, Hightail or an FTP site.
-If you are using Dropbox please send a downloadable link rather than sharing folders or files.
+If you are using Dropbox please make sure your files/folders are shared and downloadable.

 It depends.
 We believe you should supply what is best for your particular project.
 Determining factors include turnaround time, budget, the purpose of your video and final viewing platform.